Updated: March, 2023

 Along with just the hazelnut flavored coffees, I think I managed to point out great vanilla and cinnamon hazelnut beans.

-I’ve covered some basic info in regards to the flavoring process in general and what’s the best way to have hazelnut coffee made at home.
+I’ve covered some basic info in regards to the flavoring process in general and what’s the best way to have hazelnut coffee at home.

 Actually, I don’t think there is a simple straightforward answer to that question, as it all comes down to personal preference.